IsfacoolGIS/LULC-classification-using-random-forest-in-GEE/README.md

 #### **Conclusion**:
 This project demonstrates how to classify land use and land cover types using **Sentinel-2 imagery** and **Google Earth Engine**.
 By utilizing multiple spectral indices and the **Random Forest classifier**, the model achieves enhanced accuracy for land cover classification.
 This tool can be used for environmental monitoring, urban planning, and land management, providing valuable insights into land use changes over time.

+#### **NOTE**
+Use this code as a reference to create better LULC classification wiht enhanced accuracy, keep in mind that you gotta take samplings for your AOI on your own and then only you can just implement this code.

 ![image alt](https://github.com/IsfacoolGIS/LULC-classification-using-random-forest-in-GEE/blob/main/Jodhpur_LULC_2021.jpg?raw=true)